What it takes to raise and harvest chickens following a societal collapse.

 If you are off grid and have no refrigerator or freezer, of course you will want to immediately cook your bird or any meat.
 There are ways to preserve meat with salt and smoke and drying techniques, but that is the subject for another day and another blog.

 Protecting Your Chickens

 You like chicken?
-Lots of animals such as coyotes, raccoons, hawks, wild or domestic dogs, foxes, wolves, domestic or wild cats, etc. also like chicken.
+Lots of animals such as coyotes (we have an article about the best traps for coyotes and other pests), raccoons, hawks, wild or domestic dogs, foxes, wolves, domestic or wild cats, etc. also like chicken.
 As soon as you bring chickens into your setting, plan on keeping watch over these birds because you will have predators show up.
 The best protections include strong, reinforced cages with doors that can be padlocked, an outside domestic dog, and your watchful eye.
 It’s not just if other animals will try to eat your chickens, but when, and usually that is at night.
 If you park your chicken tractor (the moveable ones we talked about earlier) near where you will be sleeping, you will hear the chickens if they get upset by an intruder.
 If you are in survival mode, these animal intruders, if healthy, become another opportunity to add to your food sources.
 Get ready to get creative when making stew with your wild game.

 Hatching Even More Chickens — Help Your Neighbors Help Themselves

 From fertilizer for the garden, keeping the insect population down near your crops, and feathers for pillows and mattresses, the value of chickens goes further than just meat and eggs.
 If you have the time and the land, raising chickens might just make the difference between just surviving the storm and living well in the midst of the storm.

 If you start hatching too many chickens, you may even consider giving away some chicks to other local families with the backyards or other space to raise them.